OpenID Connect Client and Token Propagation Quickstart

 次の章で紹介する手順に沿って、ステップを踏んでアプリを作成することをお勧めします。ただし、完成した例にそのまま進んでも構いません。

-Gitレポジトリをクローンするか git clone https://github.com/quarkusio/quarkus-quickstarts.git
+Gitリポジトリをクローンする: git clone https://github.com/quarkusio/quarkus-quickstarts.git

-、 アーカイブ をダウンロードします。
+または アーカイブ をダウンロードします。

-The solution is located in the security-openid-connect-quickstart
+The solution is in the security-openid-connect-client-quickstart

 directory.

-This command generates a Maven project, importing the oidc
+It generates a Maven project, importing the oidc

-, oidc-client-reactive-filter
+, rest-client-oidc-filter

-, oidc-client-reactive-filter
+, rest-client-oidc-token-propagation

 extensions.

-quarkus extension add 'oidc,oidc-client-reactive-filter,oidc-token-propagation-reactive,resteasy-reactive'
+quarkus extension add oidc,rest-client-oidc-filter,rest-client-oidc-token-propagation,rest

-./mvnw quarkus:add-extension -Dextensions="oidc,oidc-client-reactive-filter,oidc-token-propagation-reactive,resteasy-reactive"
+./mvnw quarkus:add-extension -Dextensions='oidc,rest-client-oidc-filter,rest-client-oidc-token-propagation,rest'

-./gradlew addExtension --extensions="oidc,oidc-client-reactive-filter,oidc-token-propagation-reactive,resteasy-reactive"
+./gradlew addExtension --extensions='oidc,rest-client-oidc-filter,rest-client-oidc-token-propagation,rest'

 <dependency>